 Lesson Plan - Get It!

-Understanding the processes inherent in knowing and examining history will better prepare you to analyze and critique what you read.
-The skills necessary for historical thinking are transferable, meaning you’ll be able to use these skills in other subjects and parts of your life as well.
+But even if you don't want to be a historian, learning the skills of historical thinking will better prepare you to analyze what you read on any topic.
+The skills necessary for historical thinking are transferable, meaning you'll be able to use them in other subjects and parts of your life as well!